pekkanikander/pekkanikander.github.com/cv.md

 1988 he founded Nixu, today a leading computer and network security consultant company in Finland, driving it for over 10 years, followed by another 10 years at various leadership roles at Ericsson Research.
+Today Pekka has multiple roles, acting as the Chief Software Architect at Senseg, leading IoT developmet at Ell-i co-operative, and influencing at Aalto University as a Research Fellow.

 During the time at Ericsson he grew to be an internationally recognised expert in Internet architecture, with special attention to